libxml-raku/LibXML-raku/docs/Raw.md

 ### Low level native access

-Other high level classes, by convention, have a `native()` accessor, which can be used, if needed, to gain access to native objects from this module.
+Other high level classes, by convention, have a `raw()` accessor, which can be used, if needed, to gain access to native objects from this module.

-Some care needs to be taken in keeping persistant references to native structures.
+Some care needs to be taken in keeping persistant references to raw structures.

 The following is unsafe:

     my LibXML::Element $elem .= new: :name<Test>;
-    my xmlElem:D $native = $elem.native;
+    my xmlElem:D $raw = $elem.raw;
     $elem = Nil;
-    say $native.Str; # could have been destroyed along with $elem
+    say $raw.Str; # could have been destroyed along with $elem

-If the native object supports the `Reference` and `Unreference` methods, the object can be reference counted and uncounted:
+If the raw object supports the `Reference` and `Unreference` methods, the object can be reference counted and uncounted:

     my LibXML::Element $elem .= new: :name<Test>;
-    my xmlElem:D $native = $elem.native;
+    my xmlElem:D $raw = $elem.raw;
-    $native.Reference; # add a reference to the object
+    $raw.Reference; # add a reference to the object
     $elem = Nil;
-    say $native.Str; # now safe
+    say $raw.Str; # now safe
-    with $native {
+    with $raw {
         .Unreference; # unreference, free if no more references
         $_ = Nil;
     }